 24-Hour Professional License Hotline

-Also, contacting counsel to answer the petition, reschedule hearings, and communicate with the prosecuting attorney are the next steps.
-Usually, most extrajudicial based disciplinary actions can be resolved with a relatively little amount of legal wrangling.
-Thus, what was a rather simple second disciplinary process based upon the same set of facts as a home state action becomes compounded if ignored or responded to incorrectly.
+Seeking legal counsel to answer petitions, reschedule hearings and communicate with the prosecuting attorney are the next best steps.
+Usually, most actions can be resolved with a relatively little amount of legal wrangling.